pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 layout:     post
 title:      Algorithm Parameters Tuning
 date:       2016-09-19
-summary:    Machine learning, Parameters tuning, Features engineering, Evaluation metrices, Data visualization
+summary:    Machine learning, Features engineering, Dimensionality reduction, Parameters tuning, Sklearn, Python
 categories: blog
 ---
 In this post, I will detail cover how to perform parameters tuning of an algorithm.
 Parameters tuning is a process of optimizing algorithm parameters to give the best result on an unseen data set.
 Before jumping into the parameters tuning, I will first give you the overview of feature scaling, feature selection, dimensionality reduction and cross-validation.
 These all needs to be performed to apply parameters tuning more efficiently.
 I will use Python [scikit-learn](http://scikit-learn.org/stable/) library.